The printer driver screen shots used throughout this tutorial are for

 options (e.g. speed, detail, etc) can be set to match whatever you

 normally use.
-For best quality it's usually better that the highest
+For best quality it's you can choose that the highest

-print resolution is selected whilst leaving High Speed off.
+print resolution is selected whilst at same time leaving High Speed off.
 Depending

-on the media type selected earlier Finest Detail may be set to On and
+on the media type selected earlier Finest Detail should be set to On.
+Note that the Print Quality drop-down menu may need to be

 Click the Save button when all the options are